-Of course, the process will differ slightly between the different betting apps and websites.
-However, the three basic steps will be the same:
+Of course, the process will differ slightly between individual betting apps and sportsbooks.
+However, the three basic steps are the same:

 You won’t be able to make NFL bets online in Michigan until you register for an account with a licensed sportsbook.
-The good news is that the sportsbooks will make this easier than you can imagine.
+The good news is that the sportsbooks make this process easy.

 Just follow these simple steps: